 Making Tax Digital: 8 common myths busted

 The first major phase of the initiative, MTD for VAT, came into effect on 1st April 2019.
 Under MTD for VAT, businesses with VATable sales above the VAT threshold have to keep digital records and submit quarterly VAT returns using MTD-compatible software.

 MTD for Corporation Tax is expected to be the next phase in the initiative.
-However, HMRC has advised that MTD for Corporation Tax rules won’t come into effect until at least 2026.
+HMRC has advised that MTD for Corporation Tax rules won’t come into effect until at least 2026.

 Myth 2.
 Making Tax Digital is hugely unpopular

-In FreeAgent’s 2017 survey of small business owners who have already digitised their bookkeeping, nearly half of the respondents said they felt positively about MTD, compared with just 11% who felt negatively.
+In FreeAgent’s 2017 survey of small business owners who had already digitised their bookkeeping, nearly half of the respondents said they felt positively about MTD, compared with just 11% who felt negatively.